MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-3.md

 ~~~
 To send a running process to the background use [ctrl + z].

-To send a background process to foreground
+To send a background process to the foreground
 ~~~
 # fg [job id]
 ~~~
-To check active linux processes
+To check active Linux processes
 ~~~
 # ps -aux
 ~~~